CoVid-19 Best Practices

 Staggered Class Arrival and Exit

-NOX Dojo has one place of entrance and exit at the dojo.
-Therefore athletes and parents must leave the dojo with 5 – 8 minutes after class.
-This will allow time for students of the next class to arrive.
-This is to prevent crossing each other on the staircase.
+Arrive 10 minutes before the start of class and sit on the bleachers.
+At the end of class athletes and parents must leave the dojo with 5 – 8 minutes after bowing out.
+This procedure helps to prevent crossing each other on the staircase.

 When to Stay Home